POTS and Dysautonomia: Understanding and Managing Your Symptoms

 A well-designed 2021 crossover trial by Garland and colleagues tested this directly.
 When POTS patients followed a high-sodium diet (300 mEq/day) compared to a low-sodium diet (10 mEq/day), their heart rate increase on standing dropped from 60 to 46 bpm, plasma volume improved, and standing norepinephrine decreased.
 These are meaningful improvements [8].

 However, and this is worth emphasising: even on the high-sodium diet, POTS patients’ upright heart rates (117 bpm) and orthostatic tachycardia (46 bpm) remained significantly higher than healthy controls (85 bpm, 19 bpm increase).
-Salt helps, but it doesn’t fix POTS on its own.
-It’s a supportive measure, not a cure [8].
+Salt helps, but it does not fix POTS on its own.
+It is a supportive measure, not a cure [8].

-Current guidelines recommend 3 litres of fluid per day and 5-10g of salt per day for most adults with POTS [1].
+Current guidelines recommend 3 litres of fluid per day and 5 to 10 g of salt per day for most adults with POTS [1].
 Electrolyte drinks can help with compliance.
 For people with the hypovolaemic subtype, this is particularly important.
+For much more detail on the research, including which forms of salt are most useful and how to approach this practically, the full guide on salt in POTS is worth reading.

 Exercise: The Most Evidence-Based Treatment